robotlovesyou/tell/README.md

 **Scalar Types**

 - **float**: A floating point number.
-Should map to a 64 bit float or fall back to highest available floating point scalar type.
 - **int**: An integer type.
-Should map to a 64 bit int or fall back to the highest available integer scalar type
 - **bool** A boolean scalar type.
 - **string** A string type.
 - **time** A date time with millisecond precision.
-Transmitted over the wire as an RFC3339 DateTime string.
-Should be parsed to and from an appropriate DateTime type.
+Transmitted over the wire as an RFC3339 formatted DateTime string.

 Scalar types are only valid as members of a message.

 **Compound Types**

-- **message**: a field of a message may be another message.
+**Message**: a field of a message may be another message.
 Infinitely recursive types are disallowed, eg

 ```
 message IllegalMessage {